-Dani Crain spends most of her time cutting apart layers in whale earwax.
+In her PhD, Dani Crain spent most of her time cutting apart layers in whale earwax.

 Yes, whales have ears!
 But unlike you and me, they can’t clean their ears.
 So earwax builds up in their ear canals over their entire lives, forming layers like tree rings.
-I use this plug of earwax, or earplug, to investigate the long-term trends in stress and sex hormones in baleen whales.
+In my PhD (expected graduation in 2021), I use this plug of earwax, or earplug, to investigate the long-term trends in stress and sex hormones in baleen whales.

-I like to joke that I am an ‘‘Endochronologist,’’ because I am broadly interested in using using animal tissues that grow over time to track how the environment impacts trends in stress, reproduction, diet, and location.
-The biomarkers I use to investigate this are hormones and nitrogen/carbon stable isotopes.
+I am an ‘‘Endochronologist,’’ because I am broadly interested in using using animal bits that grow over time (like claws and baleen and baleen whale earwax!) to track how the environment impacts trends in stress, reproduction, diet, and location.
+The biomarkers I use to investigate this are steroid hormones (like progesterone, testosterone, cortisol, and corticosterone) and nitrogen/carbon stable isotopes.
+I have been a researcher with the Alaska Department of Fish & Wildlife and am currently a researcher with Fisheries and Oceans Canada.

-In my off time, I enjoy powerlifting, knitting, podcasting, reading science-fiction/fantasy, baking, and cooking.
+In my off time, I enjoy powerlifting, knitting, drinking copious amounts of coffee, reading science-fiction/fantasy, baking, and cooking.

 I am investigating the long-term trends in stress and reproductive hormones in baleen whales using their waxy earplugs, which form layers like tree rings.
 Moreover, I aim to make STEM graduate school and careers more inclusive (see Projects).